 The competition is open to pianists of any nationality who are 18 to 30 years old at the time of the competition, and who have not obtained the first prize of this competition in previous editions.

-The registration period is from this notice publication date till march 31th of 2020 inclusive.
+The registration period is from this notice publication date till april 3 th of 2021 inclusive.
 The register, the applicant will send the registration form via the competition website.